COVID-19 and treatment at Bath Oral surgery Clinic

 Could there be any after-effects?

-The removal of buried or impacted teeth or roots may be followed by altered sensation in the area of surgery.
+The removal of buried or impacted teeth or roots may be followed by altered sensation in the area of the surgery.
 This is due to the bruising affecting the nerves that carry sensation from that area.
-This is usually only a temporary condition although it can take up to six months to fully resolve itself.
+This is usually only a temporary condition although it can take up to 6 months to fully resolve itself.